Mando75/luister/README.md

 ## Contributing

-Contributions are not open at this time.
-Feel free to open an issue for any bugs you find in the code, but any non-maintainer created pull requests will be closed.
+Development takes place on the [GitLab Repository](https://gitlab.com/Mando75/luister).
+The [GitHub Repository (Mirror)](https://github.com/Mando75/luister) is just a mirror for discoverability.
+Issues opened in GitHub will be addressed, but any development contributions need to happen on GitLab.
+Any PRs opened in GitHub will be closed with a message to linking to the GitLab repository.

 ## Code of Conduct